Hepatitis B

 The incubation period (time from infection to onset of symptoms) is 6 weeks to 6 months, the average being 2 to 3 months.

 Not all those with acute HBV infection have symptoms.
-In fact, only up to 50% of adults and 10% of children develop symptoms when they are first infected.
+In fact, only 30 to 50% of adults and 10% of children develop symptoms when they are first infected.
 These symptoms include:

-In those with acute hepatitis B infection, symptoms lasting from a few weeks to several months.
+In those with acute hepatitis B infection, symptoms last from a few weeks to several months.

 Persistent (chronic) infection can occur in around 80-90% of infants infected in their first year of life, 30-50% of children infected before the age of 6 years, and <10% of people infected as adults.